Farm Share donates food to Miami families in need during coronavirus pandemic

 Recipients said the food distribution events have been a godsend.

-“I’m just so thankful for what we can get,” said a recipient.
-“It’s so hard to go to grocery stores because the shelves are empty, people are fighting to get the food, and it’s becoming a rare opportunity just to buy groceries nowadays.
-It doesn’t matter if it’s food or health items, it’s giving me a headache.”
+“I’m just so thankful for what we can get,” Karen, a recipient, said.
+“It’s so hard to go to grocery stores because the shelves are empty, people are fighting to get the food, and it’s becoming a real hcore just to buy groceries nowadays.
+It doesn’t matter if it’s food or household items, it’s getting to be a headache.”

 Farm Share said they have enough food to feed 700 families, but they plan to stay at Ark of the City until they completely run out of food.